tnmsoft/betadocs/_docs/creating-reports/exporting.md

 {% endif %}

 * *Email body*: the body of the email.
 Like *Subject*, you can use an expression in *Email body*.

-* *Get email address from field*: this option, which is only available if *Output each group as separate file* is turned on, uses a field from the report as the email address to send the group's file to.
-To follow the example from the previous item, suppose you wanted to email an invoice to each customer.
-Make sure the report includes the field containing the customer's email address, even if the *Display in report* setting is turned off for that field, then turn on *Get email address from field* and select the field containing the email address from the drop-down list beside this option.
-This creates one file for each group and emails that file to the address indicated in the field you select.

 ![](/assets/images/exportoptionsftp.png)